ITNoesis/OEM_Clone/README.md

   agent_port: 3872
   upload_http_port:
   upload_https_port:
-  agent_reg_password: mysecretpassword #Should be same as source OMS
+  agent_reg_password:  #Should be same as source OMS
-  sys_password: my_sys_password #Should be same as source OMS
+  sys_password:  #Should be same as source OMS
-  sysman_password: my_sysman_password #Should be same as source OMS
+  sysman_password:  #Should be same as source OMS
   as_user_password:  #Weblogic password - Can be same or different than source OMS
   node_manager_password:  #Weblogic password - Can be same or different than source OMS
   oms_config_files_path: #Path to OMS Instance Home